-Eastern Suburbs Banksia Scrub (ESBS) is a nationally and state-listed Endangered Ecological scrub and heath vegetation community confined to deep, wind formed sand deposits in the coastal suburbs of Sydney.
+Eastern Suburbs Banksia Scrub (ESBS) is a national- and state-listed Endangered Ecological scrub and heath vegetation community confined to deep, wind formed sand deposits in the coastal suburbs of Sydney.

-Every year Centennial Parklands Foundation assists in the conservation and restoration of the ESBS by funding bush regeneration
+Centennial Parklands Foundation assists in the conservation and restoration of the ESBS by funding bush regeneration work.

 WANT TO SUPPORT THIS PROJECT?

-We need your support to ensure the Eastern Suburbs Banksia Scrub continues to be protected and regenerated.
+We would really appreciate your support to ensure the Eastern Suburbs Banksia Scrub continues to be protected and regenerated.

 Contact us to find out about sponsorship opportunities on (02) 9339 6653 or donate online today.
 Thank you.